 - Channel handle: This is part of the channel URL.
 You may also change the channel handle when renaming a channel, but changing channel handles may break existing links.

 - Channel handle:

 Click the channel name at the top of the center pane to access the drop-down menu, then click Leave Channel.
 Any team member who leaves a Private Channel must be re-added by a channel member if they wish to rejoin.
 Team members will not receive mention notifications from channels of which they are not members.

-Click the channel name at the top of the center pane to access the drop-down menu, then click Delete Channel.
-Anyone can delete the Public Channels or Private Channels they belong to, unless the System Administrator has restricted the permissions.
+Click the channel name at the top of the center pane to access the drop-down menu, then click Archive Channel.
+Anyone can archive the Public Channels or Private Channels they belong to, unless the System Administrator has restricted the permissions.

-When a channel is deleted it is removed from the user interface, but an archived copy exists on the server in case it is needed for audit reasons later.
-Because of this, the URL of a newly created channel cannot be the same URL name as a deleted channel.
+When a channel is archived, it is removed from the user interface, but a copy exists on the server in case it is needed for audit reasons later.
+Because of this, the URL of a newly created channel cannot be the same URL name as an archived channel.

 Favoriting a Channel¶

 Favorite channels are a great way to organize your sidebar by choosing which Channels, Private Channels, and Direct Messages are most important to you.